kerryjiang/SuperSocket.Document/230-UDP-Support-in-SuperSocket.md

 ## Enable UDP in SuperSocket

-Other than TCP, SuperSocket can support UDP as well.
+Beside TCP, SuperSocket can support UDP as well.

 First of all, you need add reference to the package SuperSocket.Udp.